 Thanks to direct flights from London and its position in the centre of the Aurora Zone, Tromso has become a favourite among Northern Lights hunters.
 So, once you’ve tired of its superb seafood, welcoming pubs and fascinating museums, husky sledding trips, snowmobile safaris and whale-watching cruises can bring you out in search of the twirling aurora.
-But, it’s perhaps the city’s latest offering that’s most interesting – the Ice Domes.
-Here, you’ll be treated to a gourmet meal served in an ice restaurant hewn into shimmering sculptures and friezes.
+But, it’s perhaps the city’s latest offering that’s most interesting.
+At the Tromso Ice Domes you’ll be treated to an ice shot on arrival, a tour of the domes themselves and meal served in an ice restaurant hewn into shimmering sculptures and friezes.
 It’s all, hopefully, lit by the sweeping Northern Lights.

 It’s the ultimate festive holiday – a trip to meet Father Christmas in Finnish Lapland.
 And, on our trip, you’ll stay in a cosy log cabin, visit a reindeer farm, climb aboard snowmobiles and dart through a winter wonderland pulled by a team of huskies.
 Adults will even enjoy access to the superb Arctic Spa.
 It all culminates with a visit to the man himself, followed – of course – by a sled ride through the forest.
 Be sure to keep your eyes on the night’s sky for a glimpse of those all-important Northern Lights.